 But if a treatment only reduces back pain by 0.09 when compared to standard care or placebo, then it may not be in the best interest for patients to get and pay for that treatment.

 In some ways, manual therapy research is similar to a Mortal Kombat game where one modality is “pitted” against another to see which is “better.”
-This bias not only may lead them the everything-is-a-nail mentality, it also can skew the outcomes of manual therapy research.
+This bias not only may lead researchers the everything-is-a-nail mentality, it also can skew the outcomes of manual therapy research.

 Physiotherapists Chad Cook and Charles Sheets wrote that to have true equipoise, the researchers must have “no preference or is truly uncertain about the overall benefit or harm offered by the treatment to his/her patient.
 In other words, the clinician has no personal preconceived preferences toward the ability of one or more of the interventions to have a better outcome than another.”